 Sometimes it’s healthy to take the back way home, especially if you have had a bad day.
 Avoid rush hour traffic and find a calmer route through peaceful neighborhoods.
 Turn on your favorite song and sing, cry, or call a trusted friend over bluetooth to work through it.
 Emotions from bad days are more likely to peak and release when you give yourself permission to feel.
 Remember, giving the emotions an exit is an important part of working through them.
 If you need to, stop at the park and go for a walk.
 Fresh air and movement always does the mind good.

 Never feel guilty for napping or going to bed early.
 Whatever “needs” to be done can often wait.
 Completely recharging for the next day is imperative to finishing the week out strong.
 Regardless of what your days hold, you will do your best work when you are feeling more motivated and refreshed with a good night of rest.
 Taking a nap, anywhere from 20 - 25 minutes, is the perfect amount of time to recover and fortify yourself.
 If you need to sleep longer, then give yourself permission to.

 Quick ways to calm escalating stress

 There are ways to bring yourself back from escalating stress.
 Sit out in the sunshine while eating your lunch.
 Write in your journal about something that recently brought you great joy.
 Listen to an audio book while you perform daily tasks.
 Open some old photobooks and cherish the precious memories in your life.
 When you take a moment to exercise gratitude, you are opening the doors to more miracles in your life.

 Self-care is not to be apologized for.
 Advocate for your own needs and wants.
 How do you deal with bad days?
 Choose to take hold of your life by visiting our ketamine clinic located in the heart of Colorado.
-Ketamine treatment may allow you to find relief from depression, anxiety, and chronic pain.
+Ketamine treatment may allow you to find relief from depression and anxiety.